achaayb/YOUCODE/1/compte-rendu/README.md

 # compte-rendu

+“Any program is only as good as it is useful.”
+-- Linus Torvalds.

-## compte rendu de chaque semaine de ma progression dans youcode
+## compte rendu de chaque semaine de mes études à youcode

 1) [week1](https://github.com/achaayb/YOUCODE/blob/master/1/compte-rendu/week1.md)